 Cellular operators are heavily using WLAN technology for data offloading.
 63% of global mobile data traffic will be offloaded by 2021.
 WLANs are being deployed in more and more public venues.
 Globally, there will be nearly 541.6 million public Wi-Fi hotspots by 2021, up from 94 million hotspots in 2016, a sixfold increase.
 Community hotspots or homespots have emerged as a potentially significant element of the public Wi-Fi landscape.
 Public Wi-Fi hotspots (minus homespots) will nearly double from 8.8 million in 2016 to 15.4 million by 2021.
 Hotels, cafes and restaurants will have the highest number of hotspots by 2021 globally, and the fastest growth is in healthcare facilities (hospitals) where hotspots will triple over the forecast period.
 The primary objective of Wi-Fi in hospitals is to improve the delivery of healthcare services and staff productivity, with a secondary benefit being Internet access for patients, their families and guests.

-Enterprises, such as small and medium businesses, are increasingly dependent on Wi-Fi technology as their main networking infrastructure.
+Enterprises, such as small and medium businesses, are increasingly dependent on Wi-Fi technology as their main access network infrastructure.
 According to MarketandMarkets.com in their latest report, the global enterprise Wireless Local Area Network (WLAN) market is expected to reach USD 21.1 Billion by 2021 from USD 5.5 Billion in 2016, driven by factors such as growing demand for Bring Your Own Device (BYOD) and cloud applications, along with the emergence of Internet of Things (IoT).

 Integral to these verticals and looking into the future are the game-changing IoT devices and connections.
 According to Maravedis/Rethink research and the WBA Alliance, more than two-thirds (67 percent) of mobile operators and 78 percent of cable companies expect to use Wi-Fi to support IoT services by 2020.